2025–26 Silkeborg IF season: Pre-season and friendlies

 The pre-season schedule was announced by the club on 4 June 2025.
 The dates of three more training matches were revealed on 25 June.
 On 11 July, an additional friendly match at JYSK Park against Danish 2nd Division club Thisted was added to the pre-season schedule.
 On 8 October, it was announced that a training match against Kolding IF would take place on 9 October, during the international break.
+On 15 December, three friendly matches were scheduled for the winter break.
+On 7 January 2026, it was announced that a friendly match against Thisted would be played on 17 January.